northwesttrees-gaming/calendarz/README.md

 # 📆 CALENDARZ
 Adds calendars and customizable events to the game.

+# 📌 USAGE
+Requires both servers and players to have the mod installed for this mod to work.

 ## ⚖ LICENSE
 This mod is property of NorthWestTrees (Kieran Martin) and marked as all right's reserved.
 ### ✔ What's Fine